LOADING ...

 !

-Her eyes wide for a moment; she drew one last deep breath,
+Her eyes grew wide for a moment; she drew one deep breath,

-her breast in the moonlight and warned him-with her death.
+Shattered her breast in the and warned him-with her death.

-He turned; he spurred to the he did not know who stood
+He turned; he to the west; he did not know who stood

 Not till the he heard it, his face grew grey to hear